Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v3.3
+	Added the following templates to help streamline tileset support:
+		INSTALL_TILESHEET
+		SET_FULLSCREEN_TILESHEET
+		SET_WINDOWED_TILESHEET
+		OPEN_D_INIT
+		EDIT_D_INIT
+		CLOSE_D_INIT
+	Changed the default tileset addons to use the new templates.
+	Renamed ITEM to SHARED_ITEM (to be consistent with the other SHARED_OBJECT templates) Added ITEM as an alias for SHARED_ITEM, this will be removed in a future version The SHARED_ITEM template is now tileset aware (for tools) SHARED_ITEM now properly handles type DIGGER
+	Updated SHARED_ITEM to handle type FOOD
+	Updated the "Base/Files" addon to reflect the changes to SHARED_ITEM Removed REGISTER_ORE, I never used it and you can just use SHARED_OBJECT_ADD instead Made SHARED_OBJECT_ADD able to add to shared objects that are not yet defined as well as those already defined Code added by SHARED_OBJECT_ADD will always come at the end of the definition Removed ONCE and STATIC, as they were just Blast holdovers that have no real use as far as I could see Added !ECHO, #ECHO, !VOID, #VOID, and V (all are aliases of existing templates) Rubble now includes an embedded copy of the full-up Raptor shell!
+		Use "-shell" to enter shell mode, all normal Raptor shell command-line arguments work :)
+		The shell is entered just before generation would have started.
+		See "Rubble Addons.txt" for details.
+	Fixed bug in script command rubble:calltemplate.
+	Updated the Notepad++ UDL

 v3.2
 	Added forced initialization scripts, special scripts named "forced_init.rsf" (or .rbf) that ALWAYS run Forced init scripts will run for any addon, even addons that are not active or addons that have no parseables